-This part of my trip was cycling along the Rhein River, the Canal du Rhone au Rhin and the Eurovelo path.
+The second blog post of my big cycling trip is cycling along the Rhein River, the Canal du Rhone au Rhin and the Eurovelo path.
+The Eurovelo is one of the major bike ways all across Europe.
+It is quite amazing and every cyclist most likely knows about it.

-After crossing Germany following the Main river I felt like I was flying, going south along the Rhein River.
+So, after crossing Germany following the Main river I felt like I was flying, going south along the Rhein River.
 It was nice to go with the wind for a change.
 Is that why I managed over 100km three days in a row?
 Or was it because I really wanted to have breakfast in Strasbourg?
-Either way I was going fast and I enjoyed it.
+Either way, after leaving Frankfurt, I was going very fast and I enjoyed it.

 The Rhein River & Rhone au Rhin

-To be honest, I wasn’t really following the Rhein River cycling path but chose instead to mainly follow the road.
-The bikeways are great either way and I felt very safe on the small roads, going from village to village.
-It made my trip south a little bit more straight forward, rather than winding along the Rhein River.
+To be honest, I wasn’t really following the Rhein River cycling path but chose instead to follow the road.
+As I have learned cycling along a river doesn’t necessary mean you always follow the river.
+And although at parts, the bike way was amazing, I had to do a detour more times than others.
+So I chose the road.
+The bikeways are great and I felt very safe on the small roads, going from village to village.
+And I got to enjoy some small towns along the way.

-So, with a stopover in beautiful Speyer and a quick ride through Mannheim, after 7 days and 700km I made it to the French border.
+And finally, with a stopover in beautiful Speyer and a quick ride through Mannheim, after 7 days and 700km I made it to the French border.
 What a great feeling!
 I definitely deserved my french croissant now.
-Or maybe two? …. continue….
+Or maybe two?

 It was great to be back in Strasbourg again as well (I was here last year too).
 After a nice breakfast at a french cafe I was ready for another 125km of cycling following the ‘Canal du Rhone au Rhin’ (which was partly also Eurovelo 15).
 Mulhouse was the destination, with a one day break.